priti98/Todoing/Readme.md

 - **Database:** MySQL

 ## License
 This project is licensed under the MIT License.
+For more details, see the [LICENSE](LICENSE) file.